combefis/combefis.github.io/docs/teaching/ecam/index.md

 # ECAM

-    <p>I worked as a full-time <b>lecturer</b> at the <a href="https://www.ecam.be">ECAM Brussels Engineering School</a> (ECAM), an higher education institution, for six years (2014–2020).
-I was involved in several courses targeted to bachelor and master students, in particular for future engineers in computer science.
-Since 2018, I also gave some courses to business analyst master students, an course program co-organised with the <a href="https://www.ichec.be/?kb_lang=english">ICHEC Brussels Management School</a> (ICHEC).</p>
+I worked from 2014 to 2020 as a full-time **lecturer** at the [ECAM Brussels Engineering School](https://www.ecam.be) (ECAM), a higher education institution.
+My role in this school was to teach several bachelor and master courses, in particular for students in industrial computer science engineering.
+Since 2018, I also taught some courses to master students in business analysis, a work-study program co-organised with the [ICHEC Brussels Management School](https://www.ichec.be/en) (ICHEC).

-    <p>Many courses at ECAM are managed by a team of teachers, and only those in which I was involved are mentioned hereafter.
-More details with resources for some courses are available on subsequent pages.</p>
+At ECAM, courses are usually split into activities and managed by a team of teachers.
+Only the courses for which I was involved in at least one activity are mentioned on this page.
+More details with resources are available for some courses on dedicated pages.

 ## Taught courses

+This section lists the courses for which I was in charge of the **lectures** of some of their activities, and of the lab sessions if they were any associated with these latter.

 - [**B2010 – Informatique**](./python/) (4 ECTS, 43h), 2014–2019 --(6 years)--
   --_This course, taught to students in second year of bachelor in engineering, is about programming in Python and teaches advanced data structures (set, dictionaries and tuples), object oriented programming basics, event-based programming and GUI development with Kivy, error handling and exceptions, text and binary files reading and writing.
 It also explains how the internet work and provides an introduction to HTML, CSS and JavaScript and shows how to develop a simple website with the CherryPy web framework._--